MartinaB91/project4-my-blog/README.md

 - [Heroku](https://id.heroku.com/login) - Used to deploy app
 - [Invisionapp](https://www.invisionapp.com/home) - Used for wireframes
 - [Pyscopg2 (2.9.3)](https://pypi.org/project/psycopg2/) - Used for connect PostgreSQL to Python
+- [Dreampuf](https://dreampuf.github.io/GraphvizOnline/) - Used for generating pretty database schema from dot-file

 ## Page Access Overview
 - There are three different roles with different access, visitor, blogger and admin.
 The administrator has access to admin page but can also be a blogger and because of this access all sites and functions.